 For example on Facebook:

-• Want to take your email marketing list, your website visitors and create an audience that looks the same and target them?
+- Want to take your email marketing list, and your website visitors and create an audience that looks the same and targets them?
 You can do that too.

 With all the platforms, it is fair to say that Facebook is by far the most advanced.
 However, Twitter and LinkedIn are close behind.
 Recent developments in both Snapchat and Instagram promise some very powerful opportunities.

 The flexibility in social media is unique when it is compared with traditional media.